 We didn’t know this at the time, but we learned that small businesses can be leery of freelancers or solopreneurs because there’s a perception that they’re unstable, in between jobs or not serious about their careers.
 Some small businesses hire freelancers because they don’t want to spend a lot of money, and many freelancers fit their budgets.
 On the other hand, agencies love freelancers because they need people who can float around and take on odd jobs when things get too busy.
 But when you’re a company, you immediately gain more respect, more trust and more attention from small businesses.
 They feel more confident in your abilities and that you’re not going anywhere.

 Within the first year of starting Knoed, our stats flipped and 80% of our work was with our own clients and 20% was with agencies.
-Now, five years later, our work is 100% with our own clients.
+By the second year, our work was (and still is) 100% with our own clients.

 We’re not suggesting that every freelancer should start a company with others.
 But this was a game-changer for us.
 If what you’re currently doing isn’t working, try taking a different approach.
 Instead of going by your name, create a company name.
 But in our opinion, it’s important to be honest and transparent if it’s just you.
 If you say ‘we’ when it’s just you, then you’re creating an illusion that the client will see through on the first call with you, and doubt will set in with them.
 Trust is in a fragile state with new relationships and you don’t want to lose it before you get the chance to prove yourself.